How Many Weeks is 21 Days? A thorough look to Time Calculation

 Calculating the Weeks in 21 Days

 The most straightforward way to determine how many weeks are in 21 days is to perform a simple division.
 There are 7 days in a week.
-Therefore, to find the number of weeks in 21 days, we divide 21 by 7:
+So, to find the number of weeks in 21 days, we divide 21 by 7:

 21 days / 7 days/week = 3 weeks